 Rick Ross has issued an official statement in which he task fault for his pro-rape lyrics on Rocko's "U.O.E.N.O." song.

-He apologized on Twitter last Thursday (April 4) but many, including the media, didn't consider his apology sincere.
+He took to Twitter last Thursday (April 4) to apologize.
 "I dont condone rape.Apologies for the #lyric interpreted as rape. #BOSS," he tweeted.
 Rick Ross continued to apologize to Reebok and UltraViolet, "Apologies to my many business partners,who would never promote violence against women. @ReebokClassics @ultraviolet."
-His Twitter apology came the same day that the women's group, UltraViolet, protested outside of Reebok's NYC flagship store.
+His Twitter apology came the same day the women's group, UltraViolet, protested outside of Reebok's NYC flagship store.